Johnston Forbes-Robertson: Acting career

 Portrait of Sir Johnston Forbes-Robertson, George James Coates, c.1900-1925.

 newspaper advert for the film version of The Passing of the Third Floor Back 1918.

-Forbes-Robertson's other notable roles were Romeo, Othello, Leontes in The Winter's Tale, and the leading role in The Passing of the Third Floor Back; performed on Broadway 1908 (filmed in 1916, released 1918).
+Forbes-Robertson's other notable roles were Romeo, Othello, Leontes in The Winter's Tale, and the leading role in The Passing of the Third Floor Back; performed in the West End and on Broadway (filmed in 1916, released 1918).
 He did not play Hamlet until he was 44 years old, but after his success in the part he continued playing it until 1916, including a surviving silent film (1913).
 In a theatre review of Forbes-Robertson's performance in Hamlet published in The Saturday Review (2 October 1897) Bernard Shaw wrote:

 Nothing half so charming has been seen by this generation.
 It will bear seeing again and again. … His intellect is the organ of his passion.
 His eternal self-criticism is alive and thrilling as it can possible be. … Mr. Forbes-Robertson’s own performance has a continuous charm, interest and variety, which are the result not only of his well-known grace and accomplishment as an actor, but of a genuine delight – the rarest thing on our stage – in Shakespeare’s art, and a natural familiarity with the plane of his imagination.

 Forbes-Robertson was also a talented painter who did a portrait of his mentor Samuel Phelps that currently hangs in the Garrick Club in London.
 Forbes-Robertson acted in plays with the actress Mary Anderson in the 1880s.
 He fell in love with her and asked her hand in marriage.
 She turned him down kindly though they remained friends.
-Later he and the actress Mrs. Patrick Campbell enjoyed a brief affair during the time she starred with him in a series of Shakespearean plays in the mid-1890s.
+Later he and the actress Mrs Patrick Campbell enjoyed a brief affair during the time she starred with him in a series of Shakespearean plays in the mid-1890s.